 1. Select the right social media platform

 This is the first and most important step to set up your social selling strategy.
 Social media platforms are many and it can be quite tough to figure out the most appropriate one especially if you haven’t used social media much.
 The easiest trick is to go by your industry and research on prospects that use the same platform as you.
 When it comes to B2B sales, the answer is undoubtedly LinkedIn.
 It’s just like how it will be Facebook for food or clothing industry or Pinterest for fashion.
 Platforms like Facebook, Pinterest, and Instagram are good to advertise and create buzz.
+Use shared inboxes for managing your all messages in one place as it will increase productivity.

 However, when you want to get down to talk business, LinkedIn and Twitter are the best because it’s where you will find all the decision-makers.
 Almost all the leading professionals and decision-makers today use LinkedIn and can be best approached through that platform.